romochka/esm-styles/task03.md

 @import 'auto.light.theme.css' screen and (prefers-color-scheme: light);
 ```

-The twilight theme has only one selector and no media query nor prefix, so there must be only one file:
+The twilight theme has only one media selector object without media query and prefix, so there must be only one file:

 `twilight.theme.css`